kwabe007/brass-band-stack/README.md

   > **Note:** This Remix Stack is not opinionated when it comes to hosting providers and lets you decide where to deploy.

-The app is dockerized and a Compose file is provided to get the app up and running.
-But prior to that, you'll need to do a few things:
+To start the app in production:

-- Make sure that the necessary environment variables are set in a file called __.container.env__ in the project root folder.
-The variables defined here will be passed to the Docker container running the app.
-You can use [.container.env.example](.container.env.example) as a reference.
+- Make sure that the necessary environment variables are set in the `.env` file at the root.
+If it doesn't exist you can create it.

-- Set the `HOST_PORT` environment variable in __.env__ to whatever port value you want to use on the Docker host for the app.
+See [.env.example](.env.example) for reference of which environment variables are needed.

-- You can now start the service:
+- Start the service:

   ```sh
   docker-compose up -d